nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform.md

 {{#> callout type='note' heading='Note about Redis jobs '}}

 Make sure no jobs are still queued or running before starting the upgrade procedure.
+Make sure all the workflows are finished to avoid issues aftrer the upgrade.

 {{/callout}}